bwnyasse/gde-ideations/01_comet/README.md

 # Comet: An AI-Powered Folder Explorer

 Comet is a command-line tool that allows you to explore your file system and get AI-powered insights to help you better understand and organize your codebase.
+With the integration of LLM like **Google's Gemini AI**, Comet transforms into an intelligent assistant for your development workflow.

 ## Features

-- **Explore File System**: Comet's file system exploration capabilities were inspired by the popular `tree` command, but with added features tailored for Dart and Flutter developers.
-Comet provides an enhanced experience, allowing you to explore your project's file structure with a tree-like visualization, filter files and folders by name (including support for wildcards and regular expressions), and display useful information such as file sizes and last modification dates.
+- **Explore File System**:  Inspired by the `tree` command, Comet adds features tailored for Dart and Flutter developers.
+Explore your project's file structure with a tree-like visualization, filter files and folders by name, and display file sizes, last modification dates, and line counts.

 - **AI-Powered Insights:** Comet integrates with state-of-the-art AI models, such as Gemini, to provide intelligent insights about your codebase.
 These insights can help you improve code organization, identify potential quality issues, and analyze the overall project structure.

-- **Customizable Insights:** Comet allows you to selectively generate insights on various aspects of your project, including code organization, code quality, and project overview.
+- **Customizable Insights:** Selectively generate insights on various aspects of your project, including code organization, code quality, project overview, and predictive file management suggestions.

 - **Update README:** Comet can provide an updated version of your project's README.md file, making it more informative and welcoming for new contributor